ilmaro8/MuSTMIL/README.md

   * -f: if True an embedding layer with 128 nodes is inserted before the output layer
   * -m: magnifications level selected (m1_m2)
   * -i: path where to find the csvs including the csv files with the partitions
+  * -a: weight of alpha and beta parameters
   * -o: path where CNN’s weights will be stored
   * -w: path where the WSIs’ patches are stored.